appscode/blog/content/post/configure-kafka-ui-with-kubedb-managed-kafka/index.md

 * Allow `alice` to read and write messages from `finance` and `marketing` topics.
 * Allow `bob` to read and write messages from `sales` and `marketing` topics.

-Exec one of the kafka broker and use the following commands to add ACL rules to the Kafka cluster.
+Exec one of the kafka broker and use the following commands to add ACL rules to the Kafka cluster using `kafka-acls.sh` script.
 ```bash
 $ kubectl exec -it -n demo kafka-prod-0 -- bash